-Dane County will continue to provide public assistance funding to private sector and non-profit organizations that support the goal of increasing the supply and availability of affordable housing units as described in the Strategic Plan.
+Dane County will continue to provide public assistance funding to private sector and non-profit organizations that support the goal of increasing the supply and availability of affordable housing units as described in the Strategic Plan section of the 2015-2019 Consolidated Plan.

-The final report of the Analysis of Impediments to Fair Housing Choice in Dane County provided recommendations for overcoming the effects of impediments to fair housing, and included the following recommendations: Increasing the development of affordable housing; disseminating information to surrounding jurisdictions to increase the awareness of the consequences of codes and ordinances that restrict or prevent the development of affordable housing; monitoring rental vacancy rates and, in conjunction with local developers, assist in developing affordable housing in locations that are situated in close proximity to employment concentrations, goods and services, and public transit, and; have additional efforts to provide education and outreach services to persons who have language and cultural barriers that limit their ability to obtain and maintain stable housing.
+The final report of Analysis of Impediments to Fair Housing Choice in Dane County (A.I.) provides recommendations for overcoming the effects of impediments to fair housing, and includes the following recommendations: Increasing the development of affordable housing; disseminating information to surrounding jurisdictions to increase the awareness of the consequences of codes and ordinances that restrict or prevent the development of affordable housing; monitoring rental vacancy rates and, in conjunction with local developers, assist in developing affordable housing in locations that are situated in close proximity to employment concentrations, goods and services, and public transit, and; have additional efforts to provide education and outreach services to persons who have language and cultural barriers that limit their ability to obtain and maintain stable housing.

-Dane County will continue to fund a sub-recipient organization to perform fair housing services that address impediments identified in the Analysis of Impediments to Fair Housing Choice in Dane County.
-The methods on which the services will be provided by the sub-recipient include Investigation and Enforcement Services; Training and Technical Assistance; and, Education and Outreach Services.
+Dane County will continue to fund a sub-recipient organization to perform fair housing services that address impediments identified in the A.I.
+In 2016, the \$10,000 fair housing services contract was awarded to the Milwaukee Metropolitan Fair Housing Council (MMFHC).
+The methods on which the services were provided by MMFHC include Investigation and Enforcement Services; Training and Technical Assistance; and, Education and Outreach Services.
+For a complete description of the actions taken and services provided by MMFHC in 2016, please see the answer to the final narrative question in this section.